bitfocus/companion-module-behringer-xair/HELP.md

 ## Notes
 \* Starred feedbacks are implemented as boolean (on/off) style and can be used in triggers.
+These have a **State** option to select which particular state (on/off) to use for the feedback.

 Channel ranges are maximums (compatible with the X18).
 If you have an X12 or X16 invalid channels are ignored.